 Media Law and Policy Development

-Through the Afghanistan Media Development and Empowerment Project (AMDEP), a collaborative partnership has been forged between Nai, Internews and the University of Pennsylvania's Annenberg School for Communication to implement a comprehensive Media Law and Policy Program.
+Through the Afghanistan Media Development and Empowerment Project (AMDEP), a collaborative partnership has been forged between Nai, Internews and the University of Pennsylvania’s Annenberg School for Communication to implement a comprehensive Media Law and Policy Program.
 Spearheaded by the Annenberg School for Communication’s Center for Global Communication Studies, the program works at the university and professional level with lawyers, law students, media managers, and government.
 This initiative engages Afghan lawyers and the government to raise legal awareness and increase advocacy toward core concepts of media law, media management, and information and communication technology (ICT) law.
 The program also works with Afghan universities and students to increase educational efforts about media, regulatory and policy issues through practical vehicles such as moot court competitions.
-This network of academia, lawyers, and government is further empowered and enriched through the sustained efforts of the newly founded Afghanistan Media Defense Lawyers Committee (AMDLC).
+This network of academia, lawyers, and government is further empowered and enriched through the sustained efforts of the newly founded Afghanistan Media Defence Lawyers Committee (AMDLC).
 The objective of the collaborative Media Law and Policy Program is to strengthen rule of law and create a more robust and independent media sector in Afghanistan.

 The Afghan Media Defence Lawyers Committee

-The Afghanistan Media Defense Lawyers Committee (AMDLC) is a critical legal forum, underneath the Afghanistan Independent Bar Association (AIBA), whose members are committed to advocating for Afghanistan’s media law, defending the fundamental human rights of freedom of expression and freedom of information, and working with the Afghan government and media sector to defend the legal protection of journalists.
-By promoting media law and the professional standards and development of media law advocates, AMDLC will serve to improve media defense litigation skills and support the growth of a robust and energetic legal and media sector in Afghanistan.
-Forty-eight lawyers from around Afghanistan officially established the Afghanistan Media Defense Lawyers Committee (AMDLC) in September 2011 at the headquarters of the Afghanistan Independent Bar Association (AIBA) in Kabul.
+The Afghanistan Media Defence Lawyers Committee (AMDLC) is a critical legal forum, underneath the Afghanistan Independent Bar Association (AIBA), whose members are committed to advocating for Afghanistan’s media law, defending the fundamental human rights of freedom of expression and freedom of information, and working with the Afghan government and media sector to defend the legal protection of journalists.
+By promoting media law and the professional standards and development of media law advocates, AMDLC will serve to improve media defence litigation skills and support the growth of a robust and energetic legal and media sector in Afghanistan.
+Forty-eight lawyers from around Afghanistan officially established the Afghanistan Media Defence Lawyers Committee (AMDLC) in September 2011 at the headquarters of the Afghanistan Independent Bar Association (AIBA) in Kabul.
 Participating lawyers assembled for two full days to elect an executive board, define a mission, and approve a scope of work for the first year of the newly formed AMDLC.
 With much enthusiasm, the committee members elected Mohammad Karim Amirzoy of Kabul as president, Mofid Mashal of Kabul as vice president, and Aynuddin Bahoduri of Badakshan as the administrative officer.

 Moot Court Competition